Cycling South Africa: the complete guide and itinerary (40k words!)

 Trans Baviaans – August

-One of the hardest single-stage mountain bike races in the world, The Trans Baviaans is a 24hr marathon of 230km.
+One of the hardest single-stage mountain bike races in the world, The Trans Baviaans is a 24-hour marathon of 230km.
 It starts in the Eastern Cape Karoo at Willowmore and takes the cyclists through the stunning area of the BaviaansKloof to finish in Jeffreys Bay, the surfing capital of South Africa.

 Normally this road is interdicted to cyclists, because of the presence of potentially aggressive cape buffaloes in considerable numbers.
 We wanted to cycle this road but got turned down at the gate, it’s doable if accompanied by a support vehicle (4×4 only).